Billy Paul: Later activity

 In 2011, Paul participated in an album by French singer Chimène Badi, recording a duet with her on the Motown song "Ain't No Mountain High Enough".

 To mark the 40th anniversary of Philadelphia International Records, in 2011 Big Break Records in the UK began remastering and reissuing many of the albums released on PIR, including Paul's works.
 They included new liner notes, interviews, and bonus tracks.
 In the U.S., Legacy Recordings issued Golden Gate Groove: The Sound of Philadelphia Live in San Francisco 1973 – a record company event recorded on June 27, 1973, at the Fairmont Hotel.
 Paul and other PIR acts were backed by MFSB which featured 35 musicians including Leon Huff on organ.
 Paul's performances of "East" (10:21) and "Me and Mrs. Jones" (8:34) appear on the album.
 AllMusic's Andy Kellman gave the release 4.5 out of 5 stars.

 Awards and honors

 In addition to receiving the Grammy for "Me and Mrs. Jones", Paul won several Ebby awards given by the readers of Ebony magazine; was a recipient of an American Music Award, the NAACP Image Award and numerous proclamations and keys to cities across the United States.

 In 2010 Questlove of the Roots equated Paul with Marvin Gaye and Stevie Wonder, calling him "one of the criminally unmentioned proprietors of socially conscious post-revolution '60s civil rights music."

+On April 27, 2026, Paul was inducted into the Atlantic City Walk of Fame at Brighton Park and presented by, The National R&B Music Society.
+On-air Radio personality Maurice "The Voice" Watts inducted Paul.
+Tavares, Sister Sledge, Melba Moore, Roy Ayers and Black Ivory were also inducted as part of the 2026 Class.

 Death

 Paul died on the afternoon of April 24, 2016, at his home in the Blackwood section of Gloucester Township, New Jersey, from pancreatic cancer at the age of 81.
-He's buried at the West Laurel Cemetery in Bala Cynwyd, Pennsylvania near labelmate Teddy Pendergrass who died in 2010.
+He was buried at the West Laurel Cemetery in Bala Cynwyd, Pennsylvania, near labelmate Teddy Pendergrass, who died in 2010.